aleena12joseph/Mira_pet/CONTRIBUTING.md

 - **Write tests** for new features or bug fixes.
 - Run all existing tests to make sure everything still works as expected.

-## License
-By contributing to this project, you agree to license your contributions under the same license as the project.
-Please refer to the `LICENSE` file in the repository for more information.